LukePappa/Ourism/synthesis.md

 Reality may be abstracted as qualia, qualia as physics, and physics as mathematics.
+Everything present at the instant of creation finds itself within a world-branch wherein it recognizes its oneness with this reality.
+In this way, the cosmos may be understood as an infinite act of self-realization.